QSFT/Doradus/README.md

 Doradus was presented at [Strata+Hadoop World 2015](http://strataconf.com/big-data-conference-ca-2015/) in San Jose, CA. Slides for the session, titled *[One Billion Objects in 2GB: Big Data Analytics on Small Clusters with Doradus OLAP](http://strataconf.com/big-data-conference-ca-2015/public/schedule/detail/38276)*, can be found here: [http://www.slideshare.net/randyguck/strata-presentation-doradus](http://www.slideshare.net/randyguck/strata-presentation-doradus).
 Be sure to check out the slide notes, which provide extra details.

 #What's New?
-We're putting the finishing touches on the new v2.3 release.
+The v2.3 release is now available!
 This release contains many new features: here's a summary of some of them:

 - **OpenShift Support**: Doradus can be run in an OpenShift cartridge.
 See [this Wiki note](https://github.com/dell-oss/Doradus/wiki#openshift-cartridge) and the [doradus-openshift-cartridge](https://github.com/TraDuong1/openshift-origin-cartridge-doradus) Github project.

+- **Multi-tenant features**: Doradus can now run in *multi-tenant* mode, in which each *tenant* is mapped to a Cassandra keyspace.
+Each tenant's data is physically isolated, and each tenant can request its own replication factor.
+Expect more features to support multi-tenant operation in coming releases.

 - **OLAP multi-threaded merging**: OLAP can now use multiple threads to merge shards.
 In doradus.yaml, `olap_merge_threads` specifies the number of threads to use.
-This feature can significantly speed-up the shard merge time.
+Another new option, `olap_compression_threads`, can be used to speed-up compression before data segments are written to Cassandra.
+These two features can significantly speed-up shard merging time.

 - **Faster OLAP updates**: A new indexing algorithm is used for loading OLAP batches, yielding a 20-50% improvement in data load time.
 This improvement is amplified when loading larger batches.

 - **Multiple sort fields**: Object queries for both Spider and OLAP applications can now use multiple sort fields.
 Example: `&o=LastName DESC,FirstName ASC`.

 - **Aggregate query improvements**: New aggregate query features have been added for both Spider and OLAP applications.
 For example, both support new `FIRST` and `LAST` grouping functions.
 OLAP applications can use a new `SETS` function for creating arbitrary grouping sets. `INCLUDE` and `EXCLUDE` can now be combined in grouping expressions.
 Several other improvements have also been made.

 - **OLAP metric computations in object queries**: Object queries for OLAP applications can now compute metric functions for each perspective object using the metric parameter: `&m`.

 - **Optional application key**: The application `key` property is now optional and can be excluded in schema definitions.

 - **Data aging check frequency**: For both OLAP and Spider applications, the frequency of the background data aging task is now controlled by the `data-check-frequency` option.
 The `schedules` section is no longer used in schemas.

 - **Other Simplifications**: Other minor Spider and OLAP features have been removed.
 (We're always thinking about unused/marginal features to remove to keep the code simpler.)

 Many other enhancements and changes have been also been made for v2.3.
-See the *Recent Changes* sections in the Wiki pages or PDF documents.
+See the **Recent Changes** sections in the Wiki pages or PDF documents.

 The next sections provide an overview of Doradus, its architecture, and its features.